 Avoiding Wheelchair Lift Problems

-Almost all wheelchair lift problems can be attributed to three main things.
-I would like to talk a little about each one and what you can do to be proactive in preventing problems that could stop your lift from operating.
+Almost all wheelchair lift problems can be attributed to three main things: operator error, lack of maintenance, and broken parts.
+Below, find ways of being proactive in preventing problems that could stop your wheelchair lift from operating.

 Reason Number 2: Lack of Maintenance.

 Maintenance, maintenance, maintenance-I can't say those words enough!
 Your dealer should set up a maintenance program for you and your lift should be in their shop for a regular check-up at least twice a year.
 Every lift built after 2005 has a cycle counter on it that will tell us the total number of times you've used your lift, and all lifts should be maintained every 750 cycles.
 This is a short point.
 All you need to know is that if you don't maintain your lift, something will eventually stop working!